-Every development needs a well-executed marketing plan but what exactly does that entail?
+Every development needs a well-executed marketing plan, but what exactly does that entail?
 Traditionally, marketing for property developers meant accumulating a large network and shaking hands to close deals.
 With globalisation, however, developers need to expand their strategy to incorporate an international market.
-Digital marketing allows developers to make use of the power of online search and social media to reach new audiences.
+Digital marketing allows developers to use the power of online search and social media to reach new audiences.

 A modern marketing plan needs to incorporate digital marketing.
 For a developer not to harness the power of digital media in the 21st century is the early death sentence of your business.
 In this post, we’ll look at my top tips for marketing your property development online.

 Ready to learn how to get the right eyes on your development?
 Let’s get started.

 1. Ensure clear messaging across your campaign.

 You have to be clear about your unique selling proposition (USP).
 You must have a keen understanding of what makes your product sell, where you want to sell it, who your target market is, and how you plan to promote your offer.
 It would be best if you explicitly communicated all of these from the beginning.
 Mystery, in this instance, is not that sexy.

 We recently launched a campaign and tested two landing pages, one with a grand launch and the other without any defining literature, because we wanted the renders to do the selling.
 The one with key messaging generated three times more enquiries than the other landing page.
 Take ownership and direction of the journey for the buyers.
 You are the storyteller — you cannot think that they know.
 Hold their hand, whisper in their ears, and tell them what to do.

 This comes back to understanding that your property marketing campaign will do 60 to 70 per cent of the selling for you.
 The remaining 30 to 40 per cent happens with human contact.
 If you do not understand this, you will lose money.